 What about the hotel owner?
 Was his hotel for sale?
 Luckily, I knew that almost anything is for sale.
 For the right price.

 Neither the hotel owner nor the billionaire investor knew what was coming.
 I told the owner, “Someone would like to buy your hotel”, and the billionaire, “There is a hotel for sale.”
 And both were told, “This is a unique opportunity”.

 How to orchestrate a £500 million deal.

-- Tell them you have a buyer who wants to pay a lot of money to buy it.
+1) Approach the owner of an amazing 5-star hotel and tell them you have an investor who wants to pay a lot of money for it.

 2) Approach a Saudi billionaire and tell them one of the most beautiful hotels is on sale and that owning it will be a great source of prestige.